 Modified Sine Wave Inverter

 A modified sine wave inverter is an improved version of the square wave that provides smoother power than traditional modified or square wave inverters.
 Its waveform is similar to a square wave, but with extra steps.
 It uses one or more LC filters in order to reduce harmonics and improve the quality of power output.

 The main advantage of this kind of inverter is that it can be used for most electrical appliances.
 This is because the modified sine wave inverter provides a “somewhat” clean power source which is much better than the traditional square wave inverters.
 This means that you can use this type of inverter to operate household items such as televisions, lights, fans, and so on.

 Pure Sine Wave Inverters

 Pure sine wave inverters are the king of inverters.
-They offer optimum performance and high reliability by producing a pure, continuous sine wave output which closely resembles the AC power supplied by your utility company.
+They offer optimum performance and high reliability by producing a pure, continuous sine wave output that closely resembles the AC power supplied by your utility company.
 A pure sine wave inverter uses an electronic configuration that produces either clean full-wave rectified AC power or precise phase-controlled multi-phase AC power, depending upon the model.
 For these reasons, pure sine wave inverters are the most expensive of all inverters.

 They are usually used with sensitive equipment such as computers, microwaves, and industrial machinery.

 Using an Inverter with Solar

 There are two main types of setups when using inverters with Solar Panels; Grid-tied and Off-Grid systems.

-In a Grid-tied system, your Solar power system is working alongside power supplied from your mains power.
+In a Grid-tied system, your Solar power system is working alongside power supplied by your mains power.
 Solar Power is delivered to your home alongside power from your mains.
 If solar power is insufficient power switches back to grid power.
 The inverter constantly feeds power to your mains and the system works alongside your grid power.
 There are minimal interruptions in case of cloudy conditions and increased power demand.